char0n/vladimirgorej.com/_posts/2022-01-24-swagger-ui-error-handling.md

 SwaggerUI React component tree fails to render and throws an error, the error bubbles up to the closest error boundary, and that error boundary displays the `Fallback` component and invokes `componentDidCatch`.

-If you're interested in more technical details, here is the [PR](https://github.com/swagger-api/swagger-ui/pull/7761/files) that introduced the new error handling into SwaggerUI.
+If you're interested in more technical details, here is the <a href="https://github.com/swagger-api/swagger-ui/pull/7761/files" target="_blank" rel="noopener noreferrer">PR</a>
+that introduced the new error handling into SwaggerUI.